12 ways to have a green festival

 Travel toiletries save precious backpack space, but they also come wrapped in unnecessary plastic packaging – and they’re expensive!
 You can help the environment and save money by steering clear of travel toiletries, and just repackaging or making your own:

-- Make toothpaste dots to save space – don’t forget your bamboo toothbrush!
+Make to save space – don’t forget your bamboo toothbrush!

 Ditch the plastic